 Cons

-- Only cost-effective for companies with 5+ locations
+- Only cost-effective for companies with 5-plus locations

-Your Revel Systems terminals are networked together on-site.
-So, if you lose your internet connection, the system still sends orders to your kitchen and processes payments. - Comprehensive Baseline Features
+- Strong offline functionality: Your Revel Systems terminals are networked together onsite.
+So, even if you lose your internet connection, the system will still send orders to your kitchen and process payments.

-The baseline Revel Systems POS includes functions for employee scheduling, customer management, and inventory management.
-As with Toast, you can preauthorize bar tabs, and create custom floorplans and menu screens. - Built-in Online Ordering and Delivery
+- Comprehensive baseline features: The baseline Revel Systems POS includes functions for employee scheduling, customer management, and inventory management.
+As with Toast, you can preauthorize bar tabs and create custom floorplans and menu screens.

-Like Toast, Revel Systems has a fully integrated online ordering and delivery module—it made our ranking of top food delivery software.
+- Built-in online ordering and delivery: Like Toast, Revel Systems has a fully integrated online ordering and delivery module.
 Revel’s tools are slightly more robust than Toast’s, featuring much more detailed driver management reports alongside the maps-based driver dispatch tools.
-Online ordering screens are easy for customers to navigate. - Multilocation Tools
+Online ordering screens are easy for customers to navigate.

-Revel hosts centralized reporting and menu controls.
-At the enterprise level, you can also leverage open application programming interface (API) to build custom integrations through all of your restaurant locations.
+- Multilocation tools: Revel hosts centralized reporting and menu controls.
+At the enterprise level, you can also leverage an open application programming interface (API) to build custom integrations through all of your restaurant locations.

 Pros